ixhamza/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
 Yes.
-Our GRUB packages contain fixes for all listed CVEs except CVE-2020-15705 and CVE-2021-3418, same as Debian.
-Moreover, we backported the February ’25 CVEs (SBAT-5).
+We use GRUB 2.12-9 from Debian Bookworm Backports which contains fixes for all listed CVEs.
+Additionally, we apply 3 minor patches for TrueNAS compatibility.
 - **TrueNAS GRUB Repository:** https://github.com/truenas/grub2/
 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?